Aleph-Alpha/pharia-engine/docs/operating.md

 path = "skills"
 ```

-With the local configuration above, Pharia Kernel will serve any skill deployed at the `skills` subdirectory of its working directory under the namespace `my-team`.
-This is mostly intended for local development of Skills without a remote instance of Pharia Kernel.
+With the local configuration above, PhariaKernel will serve any skill deployed at the `skills` subdirectory of its working directory under the namespace `my-team`.
+This is mostly intended for local development of Skills without a remote instance of PhariaKernel.
 To deploy Skills in production it is recommended to use a remote namespace.

 ### Namespace With Remote Config and Remote Registry